LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 9. Previous question, button
 10. Next question, button

 This is slightly off, as a screen reader user will likely be navigating with their virtual cursor and each time after they have read the slide, the cursor will then move to the image, text and "See all course data" link, in the side area, which is static; only then will it move to the controls.
-It's important to remember that a blind screen reader user will not know how much content is present per slide, so will likely be confused that when they have read the content, they have to then move into the side area, before moving to thecontrols.
+It's important to remember that a blind screen reader user will not know how much content is present per slide, so will likely be confused that when they have read the content, they have to then move into the side area, before moving to the controls.
 I would imagine that the majority of screen reader users would figure out the problem and press <kbd>Tab</kbd> each time their virtual cursor moved to the image in the side area, but, that doesn't make this pattern correct, it's still wrong.

 This issue does not appear to be present when opting for the "vertical" widget in the configuration setup.